 When a patient has lost all his natural teeth or has heavily damaged teeth that cannot be saved, full dentures are used.
 Full dentures are a pair of a gum-colored acrylic base to which artificial teeth are attached.
 They replace both the upper and the lower arch completely and are held in place by a dental adhesive or the natural suction force.

-In some cases, your dentist may provide you with immediate dentures.
-Immediate full dentures are installed in the mouth right after the tooth extraction procedure.
+In some cases, Dr. Daniel Nickles may provide you with immediate dentures.
+Immediate full dentures are placed in the mouth right after the tooth extraction procedure.
 This prevents you from staying teeth-less and the functionality of your mouth is restored right away.
-However, immediate dentures require constant realignments.
+However, immediate dentures require realignments as needed.

-If your mouth is missing a few teeth, your dentist will use partial dentures to replace them.
+If your mouth is missing a few teeth, Dr. Daniel Nickles will use partial dentures to replace them.
 Partial dentures consist of false teeth attached to a metal clasp that uses the neighboring teeth as anchors.
 These dentures can either be fixed or removable.

 The neighboring teeth next to the gaps should be strong enough to hold the denture in place.
 In some cases, crowns are placed on the adjacent teeth to improve their strength, durability, and resilience.
 Partial dentures not only replace missing teeth but also prevent the adjacent teeth from drifting and changing position.